dangarmat/dangarmat.github.io/future_posts/2018-10-07-Mining-Sent-Email-for-Self-Knowledge.md

 ### Most Common Charged Words

-If we take all the emotionally charged words and see what comes out most often, we see both surprises and expected outcomes:
+If taking all the emotionally charged words and seeing what comes out most often, both surprises and expected outcomes show up:

 ```
 bing_word_counts <-